bookofproofs/FParsecErrRecStudy/README.md

 * **runBlockSequence embedded in beginEndBlock**: What if we have a semicolon-separated sequence of runBlocks, some of which do not match runBlock, but still end with pEnd?
 * **beginEndBlock embedded in blockSequence**: What if we have a whitespace-separated sequence of beginEndBlocks, some of which do not match the parser beginEndBlock, but still end with eof?

 Another consideration is that the grammar deals with whitespaces by consuming any whitespace at the end of each rule production, and, in the globalParser, at the very beginning of the possible input.
 This is kind of good practice, because it already deals with a lot of special cases we do not want to care about while adding error recovery.
+However, some grammars (like that of python, for instance) involve significant whitespaces and your grammar definition requires diligent definition in those cases.

 ## General Approach